NervousGroove/SpellMax/README.md

 *YOU DO NOT NEED TO DOWNLOAD ANY FILE FROM THE REPOSITORY TO ADD SPELLMAX INTO YOUR GAME, AND ANY OTHER SITE THAT TEACHES OTHERWISE IS FAKE*

+# 🎮 How to use on Playcanvas

+In PlayCanvas the method is different.
+You must copy the CSS code below and add it to a CSS file linked to your PlayCanvas project/game:

 ![alt text](https://github.com/NervousGroove/SpellMax/blob/main/SpellMax.png)